Oregon black exclusion laws: 1844 law and amendments

 The Cockstock incident was a major factor in the passage of the first black exclusion law.
-It centered on a fight between a Wasco Native American man, Cockstock, and a free black man, James D. Saules, over ownership of a horse.
+It centered on a fight between a Molala man, Cockstock, and a free black man, James D. Saules, over ownership of a horse.
 The argument escalated into a melee that killed three men, and led to rhetoric among white settlers that African Americans could create an uprising among local Native American tribes against settlers.

-On June 24, 1844, within days of the Cockstock Incident, the Oregon Provisional Legislature suspended its rules to allow Peter Burnett to propose a bill "for the prevention of slavery" without reference to a committee.
+On June 24, 1844, within days of the Cockstock incident, the Oregon Provisional Legislature suspended its rules to allow Peter Burnett to propose a bill "for the prevention of slavery" without reference to a committee.
 The bill was read twice and voted into law the following day.
 The bill contained methods of enforcement for the prevention of slavery, which had already been banned in the territory.
 These laws included a three-year limit on all free black people, and required freed slaves to leave the state within two years, if male, and three years, if female.
 The initial law proposed "no more than 20" lashings by whip for slaves found in violation of the law, which was amended in December 1844.
 A week after the law's passage, Burnett wrote in a personal letter that the bill was intended to "keep clear of that most troublesome class of population."

-Decades later, Burnett publicly described the Exclusion Law as intended to prevent disenfranchised black people from being exposed to politically empowered white people, which he wrote "reminds them of their inferiority", and suggested that their presence was "injurious to the dominant class itself, as such a degraded and practically defenseless condition offers so many temptations to tyrannical abuse".
-In his History of Oregon, William H. Gray described the law as "inhuman"; Burnett argued that Gray misrepresented the law.
+Decades later, Burnett publicly described the exclusion law as intended to prevent disenfranchised black people from being exposed to politically empowered white people, which he wrote "reminds them of their inferiority", and suggested that their presence was "injurious to the dominant class itself, as such a degraded and practically defenseless condition offers so many temptations to tyrannical abuse".
+In his History of Oregon, William Gray described the law as "inhuman"; Burnett argued that Gray misrepresented the law.

 The law had an unknown impact on black people in the state, and no records suggest it was ever directly enforced.
-However, its threatened enforcement against African American settler George W. Bush led the Bush-Simmons party, which arrived shortly after the law's adoption, to cut a new spur of the Oregon Trail northward across the Columbia River into disputed, British-controlled territory, where they founded the first U.S. settlement on the Puget Sound in present-day Washington State.
-Concern over the potential applicability of the Exclusion Law (which was understood to forbid Black land ownership) to Washington lands prior to the creation of a separate Washington Territory later led Congress to pass a private law confirming Bush's title over his lands.
+However, its threatened enforcement against African American settler George Bush led the Bush-Simmons party, which arrived shortly after the law's adoption, to cut a new spur of the Oregon Trail northward across the Columbia River into disputed, British-controlled territory, where they founded the first U.S. settlement on the Puget Sound in present-day Washington State.
+Concern over the potential applicability of the exclusion law (which was understood to forbid black land ownership) to Washington lands prior to the creation of a separate Washington Territory later led Congress to pass a private law confirming Bush's title over his lands.